lorsem/SmartStream/README.md

 SmartStream
 ===========

-Everything to setup a Streaming Server and WebInterface
+Setup a Streaming Server and WebInterface